-Our restorative approaches involve caring, respectful relationships that are at the core of our behavior culture.
-We aim to support pupils to learn to behave appropriately and know how to repair relationships.
-This involves both celebration of things pupils do well and conversations around unexpected behavior.
+Our relational approaches involve caring, respectful relationships that are at the core of our behavior culture and we aim to support pupils learning to behave appropriately and know how to repair relationships.
+This involves both celebration of things they do well and conversations around unexpected behavior.